Why Image Optimization Is Key To Your Website's Success

 That’s where CEO of Barefoot Design Collective, Jackie Barker, comes into play.
 You can book a free consultation with her here to chat about image optimization for your website!

-However, if zoom calls just aren’t your thing but you still need a bit of guidance, head over to our WordPress site for some of our care packages.
+However, if zoom calls just aren’t your thing but you still need a bit of guidance, head over here to check out some of our WordPress care packages.

 Now that you have all the tools you could possibly need, what are you waiting for?
 Get to optimizing!